-To operate the cockpit showers, the water pressure switch located on the DC panel must be in the "on" position.
-For the aft shower, open the cover and pull the shower wand from the recessed deck fitting.
+To operate the cockpit shower, the water pressure switch located on the DC panel must be in the "on" position.
+Open the cockpit shower cover and pull the wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the aft shower wand into the recessed fitting, gently feed the hose down through the deck and replace the cover on the fitting.
-For the forward shower, pull out the hose and depress the lever on the back of the wand to spray water.
-For continuous or hands free operation, pull up on the lever until it reaches the locked position.
-To reinstall the forward shower wand, gently feed the hose down through the deckwing and replace the cover on the fitting.
-To supply the optional hot water to the cockpit showers, make sure the hot water heater is on (reference "Water Heater" on page 8-10), then adjust the mixer knob located at the cockpit showers.
-The water pressure pump is located in the port aft berth rigging area and may be accessed by removing the provided access panel.
-Reference "Pressurized Freshwater System" on page 8-28 for a layout diagram.
+To reinstall the shower wand into the recessed fitting, gently feed the hose down through the deck and replace the cover on the fitting.
+To supply the optional hot water to the cockpit shower, make sure the hot water heater is on (reference "Water Heater" on page 8-10), then adjust the mixer knob located at the cockpit shower.
+The water pressure pump is located in the port outboard aft berth rigging area.
+Reference "Pressurized Freshwater System" on page 8-30 for a layout diagram.